devonartis/aws-security-workshops/docs/workshops/identity-round-robin/ess/verify.md

 7. Select the trail whose name begins with *esslab*.

-8. Toggle the Logging switch to off.
+8. Toggle the Logging switch to OFF.
 You will be asked to confirm.
 Click **Continue**.
 You will receive an error message because you have read-only access to CloudTrail.

 9. Now switch back to your default role.
 After you to this the SecOperator role label will no longer appear on your console.

 ## Discuss your findings